Hoya pachyclada 'Red Corona'

-Hoya pachyclada 'Red Corona' is an unusual, slow-growing Hoya with short and densely clothed stems with very thick leaves.
-The leaves are green, succulent-like and up to 4 inches (10 cm) long.
+Hoya pachyclada 'Red Corona' is a slow-growing plant with short, densely clothed stems that bear very thick leaves.
 It gets gorgeous flowers that are white and glossy with red corona.
-The plant usually forms a perfect ball shape of flowers with 20 to 25 flowers in each cluster.
-The flowers appear in the spring and summer and have a nice fragrance.
+Leaves are green, succulent-like, and up to 4 inches (10 cm) long.
+The plant usually forms perfect ball-shaped clusters of 20 to 25 flowers.
+The flowers appear in the spring and summer and have a pleasant fragrance.

 USDA hardiness zones 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).

 Hoyas don't ask for much beyond the well-draining soil and the warm, humid conditions that many tropical flowers crave.
 They don't like wet feet or heavy soil, and as many grow as epiphytes in nature.
 Give them at least a half-day of sunshine, and bring them indoors when temperatures drop below 50 °F (10 °C).